0oSaraho0/pp5-ecommerce/README.md

 ### Donations

+- As a user I want to be able to arrange for my donated items to be picked up easily.

 The donations form is simple to complete.
 The user doesn't need to be logged in to arrange a collection.
 They can jsut complete the form with the address details of collection, a date and what and how many bags are to be collected.

 The user is then directed to a confirmatin screen and an email is sent confirming the details.